chipsalliance/Caliptra/doc/Caliptra.md

         <tr>
             <td>4.2.4</td>
             <td>Critical data shall be modifiable only through the device itself or defined interfaces provided by device firmware.
 Examples of defined interfaces include proprietary or public application programming interfaces (APIs) used by the device’s firmware, or standards-based interfaces.
 Symbiont devices may rely on their host devices to meet this requirement.</td>
             <td>Caliptra receives firmware and configuration input only via defined interfaces within the SoC.
-See the chapter on Mailboxes.</td>
+See the Mailboxes section.</td>
         </tr>
         <tr>
             <td>4.2.1.3</td>
             <td>The authenticated update mechanism shall be capable of preventing unauthorized updates of the device firmware to an earlier authentic version that has a security weakness or would enable updates to a version with a known security weakness.</td>
             <td>Caliptra supports a mechanism for detecting and preventing execution of a prior firmware image that is no longer authorized.
-See the chapter on Anti-rollback Support.</td>
+See the Anti-rollback Support section.</td>
         </tr>
         <tr>
             <td rowspan=5>4.3.1</td>